-You can publish services that comply with the Open Geospatial Consortium, Inc. (OGC), Web Feature Service (WFS) specification.
+You can publish services that comply with the Open Geospatial Consortium, Inc. (OGC), Web Feature Server (WFS) specification.
 This is an open specification for serving geographic features over the web.

 Why use a WFS service?

 Serving your data through a WFS service allows any application that can work with web services to access geographic features from your map or enterprise geodatabase.
 Unlike the OGC Web Map Service (WMS), which returns an image of a map, the WFS service returns features with geometry and attributes that clients can use in any type of geospatial analysis.
 WFS services also support filters that allow users to perform spatial and attribute queries on the data.

 - The WFS services you create are compliant with the WFS 1.1.0 and 2.0 specifications.
 They also support the WFS 1.0.0 specification on a read-only basis.

 - WFS services use Geography Markup Language (GML) to encode the feature data.
 GML is just a way of using XML to represent geographic information.
 The GML used by ArcGIS Server WFS services uses the Simple Features profile.

 There are two ways you can create a WFS service: from a map or from an enterprise geodatabase.

 You can create a WFS service by publishing your ArcMapdocument to ArcGIS Server.
 When prompted for the capabilities you want to enable when publishing, check WFS.
 This creates a URL that any WFS client can use to access the service.
 For detailed instructions on how to create a WFS service from a map, see Tutorial: Publishing a WFS service.

 The map document is just a specification of the layers that will be available in your WFS service.
 Symbology, query definitions, and field aliases defined at the layer level do not transfer to the WFS service, because the purpose of the service is to expose the features in the data.
 To expose the visual properties of your map through OGC specifications, use a WMS service.